OpenCyphal-Garage/yakut-native/DESIGN.md

 std::unique_ptr<Daemon> connect();
 }
 ```

+Normally, the daemon should have a node-ID of its own.
+It should be possible to run it without one, in the anonymous mode, with limited functionality:

+- The Monitor will not be able to query GetInfo.
+- The RegisterClient, PnPNodeIDAllocatorController, FileServerController, NodeCommandClient, etc. will not be operational.

 TODO: configuration file format -- tab-separated values; first column contains register name, second column contains the value.